-The Bay TMDL identifies the necessary pollution reductions of nitrogen, phosphorus and sediment across the seven Bay watershed jurisdictions of Delaware, Maryland, New York, Pennsylvania, Virginia, West Virginia and the District of Columbia to meet applicable water quality standards in the Bay and its tidal waters.
+The Bay TMDL identifies the necessary pollution reductions of nitrogen, phosphorus, and sediment across the seven Bay watershed jurisdictions of Delaware, Maryland, New York, Pennsylvania, Virginia, West Virginia, and the District of Columbia to meet applicable water quality standards in the Bay and its tidal waters.
 Reducing pollution is critical to restoring the Chesapeake Bay watershed because clean water is the foundation for healthy fisheries, habitats and communities across the region.
 All partners and source sectors must contribute substantial efforts to achieve our shared water quality goals.

-The CBP developed distinct outcomes in the Watershed Agreement for water-quality goal, including:
+The CBP developed distinct outcomes in the Watershed Agreement's water-quality goal, including:

-2025 Watershed implementation Plan Outcome: By 2025, have all practices and controls installed to achieve the Bay's dissolved oxygen, water clarity/submerged aquatic vegetation and chlorophyll-a standards as articulated in the Chesapeake Bay TMDL document.

-Attainment and Monitoring Outcome: Continually improve the capacity to monitor and assess the effects of management actions being undertaken to implement the Bay TMDL and improve water quality.
-Use the monitoring results to report annually to the public on progress made in attaining established Bay water quality standards and trends in reducing nutrients and sediment in the watershed; as well as explanations for where progress is lagging or new science is changing our understanding of water quality responses.
+- 2025 Watershed implementation Plan Outcome: By 2025, have all practices and controls installed to achieve the Bay's dissolved oxygen, water clarity/submerged aquatic vegetation, and chlorophyll-a standards as articulated in the Chesapeake Bay TMDL document. - Water Quality Standards Attainment and Monitoring Outcome: Continually improve the capacity to monitor and assess the effects of management actions being undertaken to implement the Bay TMDL and improve water quality.
+Use the monitoring results to report annually to the public on progress made in attaining established Bay water quality standards and trends in reducing nutrients and sediment in the watershed;